netzverweigerer/EcoWhitelistUpdaterForPostfix/README.md

 EcoWhitelistUpdaterForPostfix
 =================================

-This is a bunch of scripts for using the whitelist from the Certified Senders Alliance.
-This is a mailserver whitelist project initiated by eco - Verband der deutschen Internetwirtschaft e.V.
+The original code used sh and php with simplexml to work out the Certified Sender Alliance's XML file.
+It is a mailserver whitelist project initiated by eco - Verband der deutschen Internetwirtschaft e.V.
 More informations you get on the official website: http://www.certified-senders.eu/

 The shell script will be executed via cronjob.
-This script loads the eco whitelist in XML format and converts it with the php script and the SimpleXML extension (included since PHP 5.x) to a Postfix hash file.
-At the end the hash file will also be converted with postmap to Berkeley DB.
+This script loads the eco whitelist in XML format and converts it with grep and sed to a Postfix hash file, after which postmap is run on it to convert it to a postfix readable Berkeley DB.

 1. Requirements:
 ----------------
 - Signed contract with eco for using the whitelist as ISP.
 - The credentials to download the whitelist in XML format.
 - The downloading server needs to be in the firewall rules of eco with his IP address.
-- PHP CLI to execute the convert script (on Debian: apt-get install php5-cli)
-- And of course Postfix (:
+- Postfix, awk and sed

 2. Integration:
 ----------------